 - Do they have experience in translating for your industry?
 Is it included in their specialisation?

 - You need to know if they can handle a project specific to your industry (clinical trials, technical manuals, marketing releases, or legal contracts, for example).
-Specialized translators with knowledge of industry-specific terminology is an absolute necessity for reliable, quality translation.
+Specialised translators with knowledge of industry-specific terminology is an absolute necessity for reliable, quality translation.

 - Do they speak your native language?